awsdocs/aws-control-tower-guide/doc_source/create-afc-customized-account.md

 1. Expand the **Account factory customization** section\.

-1. Enter the blueprint hub account ID that contains your AWS Service Catalog products and choose **Validate**\.
+1. Enter the blueprint hub account ID that contains your Service Catalog products and choose **Validate**\.

-1. Select the dropdown menu that contains all blueprints from your AWS Service Catalog Product List \(all custom and partner blueprints\)\.
+1. Select the dropdown menu that contains all blueprints from your Service Catalog Product List \(all custom and partner blueprints\)\.
 Choose a blueprint and corresponding version to deploy\.

 1. If your blueprint contains parameters, these fields are displayed for you to populate\.
 Default values are pre\-populated\.